wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 {% include l18n.html %}
 {% include _toc.html %}

-This aims to present a hands-on approach about using automation for a comprehensive technical deep dive that is succinct and logically sequenced.
+This presents a <strong>hands-on</strong> approach about using <strong>automation</strong> for a comprehensive technical <strong>deep dive</strong> that is succinct and <strong>logically sequenced</strong>.
 All without sales generalizations.
 All in this one single big page for easy search.

 {% include whatever.html %}